DeepUVaasa/Combustion-GAN/README.md

 ``

 # Acknowledgement
-We want to the BeatGAN authors for their code.
+This code is based on BeatGAN (https://github.com/imbingox/BeatGAN), thanks for this wonderful work.